cdnjs/tutorials/react/universal-react-apps/index.md

 ## Introduction

 Next.js is a framework for quickly building universal (also called Isomorphic) server-rendered web apps with React.
-In this tutorial i'm going to get you started with Next.js to build an example demo app showing the essential concepts of server rendered React apps.
+In this tutorial you will learn essential concepts of server-rendered React apps by creating a demo app with Next.js.

-Building apps with Next.js is dead easy, you just create a <em>pages</em> directory and place React components in it.
+Building apps with Next.js is simple.
+You just create a <em>pages</em> directory and place React components in it.
  Next.js will take care of everything else.

 This tutorial was originally published in [techiediaries](https://www.techiediaries.com/universal-react-apps-nextjs/)

-Now lets get started
+Now let's get started

 First we need to install the required tools: